 Series D in 2003

-Spatial Wireless, Inc. manufactures and delivers software-based networking solutions for mobile networks.
-The company develops and deploys distributed mobile switching solutions.
-It offers Spatial Atrium, a distributed architecture switch for distributed mobile switching center (MSC), distributed gateway MSC, and network services overlay solutions.
-Spatial Wireless, Inc. was formerly known as Spatial Communications Technologies, Inc.
+Spatial Wireless, Inc. specializes in software-based networking solutions tailored for mobile networks.
+The company is focused on developing and deploying distributed mobile switching systems, which include products such as the Spatial Atrium.
+This offering features a distributed architecture switch designed for mobile switching centers and gateway mobile switching centers, as well as network services overlay solutions.
+Previously known as Spatial Communications Technologies, Inc., Spatial Wireless aims to enhance mobile network efficiency through innovative software solutions.

 Turin Networks